 I am a senior researcher at Microsoft.
-I am also an affiliate professor at the Department of Computer Science and Engineering at University of Washington.
+I am also an affiliate professor at the Paul G. Allen School of Computer Science and Engineering, University of Washington.

 I am interested in developing systematic design strategies for the de novo construction of molecular machines.
 To do so, I am employing methods from DNA nanotechnology, a field that uses DNA as an engineering material.
 My current research focuses on creating an end-to-end DNA Storage system and DNA computing.
 I am also interested in applying DNA nanotechnology to therapeutics.

 I received my PhD in Electrical Engineering from University of Washington in 2015, and I am an alumni of the University of Washington’s Seelig Lab.
 My PhD project was a collaboration between the biological computation research group at MSR Cambridge and Caltech.
 I came to Microsoft Research as a postdoc in 2015 and became a researcher in the DNA storage group in 2017.